mrieker/hode/readme.txt

 Website:  https://www.outerworldapps.com/hode

+Uses a RaspberryPi for memory and IO (not needed for simulator).
 Requires a Linux computer (x86 or raspi) to build software.
 KiCad used to do PCB layouts.
 Must have GNU C++ compiler, Java 8 or better dev kit.